jimniels/blog/src/client/posts/2013-12-18-ben-franklin-open-source-contributor.md

 ---
-title: Benjamin Franklin, an Open Source Contributor?
 tags: thoughts
 redirect_from: /posts/ben-franklin-open-source-contributor/
 ---

+# Benjamin Franklin, an Open Source Contributor?

 I was recently reading “The Autobiography of Benjamin Franklin” and came across an interesting little story that made me think of Benjamin Franklin as a believer in open source.